(assumptions as at 1 July 2014)

-This technical note explains how — since 1 October 2005 — we have dealt with redress for complaints about pension sales that do not fall in the period covered by the regulatory "Pensions Review".
-We take a different approach for these complaints because they are not a “closed” group relating to a specific fixed period, as Pensions Review cases were.
+This technical note explains how — since 1 October 2005 — we have dealt with redress for complaints about pension sales that fall outside the period covered by the regulatory "Pensions Review".
+We take a different approach to these complaints because they are not a “closed” group relating to a specific fixed period, as Pensions Review cases were.

-For the Pensions Review, the regulators (the PIA and subsequently the FSA) laid down a methodology and assumptions (for example, the discount rate to be used to value future benefits) which the regulator revised from time to time - for the last time in April 2003.
+For the Pensions Review, the regulators at that time (the PIA and subsequently the FSA) laid down a methodology and assumptions (for example, the discount rate to be used to value future benefits) which the regulator revised from time to time — for the last time in April 2003.

 The Pensions Review has now drawn to a close.
 And the FSA's Pensions Review Bulletin 27 announced that — unless exceptional circumstances arose — it would not be updating those assumptions last revised in April 2003.
 It said that firms should continue using those assumptions for Pensions Review cases, regardless of the future date of settlement.

 This raised the issue of what approach firms and the ombudsman service should take for similar pension cases falling outside the boundaries of the Pensions Review.
 We liaised with the FSA about this.
 Given the relatively small number of customers with outstanding cases, the FSA decided that it was not appropriate for it to sponsor the updating of the assumptions.

 However, the ombudsman service and the Financial Services Compensation Scheme (FSCS) agreed that there would be benefits for all concerned if there was greater certainty about the methodology and assumptions that should be applied — in cases outside the boundaries of the reviews.